frederic-perez/AmE-dictionary/data/idioms.md

 __labor under the illusion of/that__ To live, operate, or function with the unyielding belief in something, especially that which is fanciful, unrealistic, or untrue.
 __Lady Luck__ :three: The personification of fortune, whether good or bad.
 (Sometimes spelled in lowercase.) _I’m riding with Lady Luck._
 __laff__ _v_ :three: (laffed) An obsolete or dialectal spelling of laugh.
-__lag behind__ To move or happen at a slower pace than someone or something else. _Why are you guys lagging behind?
+__lag behind__ :two: To move or happen at a slower pace than someone or something else. _Why are you guys lagging behind?
 Pick up the pace!_
 __laid-back__ _adj_ :nine::m: [:sound: laid-back] __1__ Calm, casual, or at ease.
 Unhurried and relaxed. _Syn_ mellow _Laid-back guy or people._ _Australia’s laid back lifestyle._ _Oh, I’m sure Tim isn’t worried about any of this—he’s so laid-back._ _Such a laid back place._ __2__ Intoxicated.
 __land a job__ To find a job and be hired.
 __land of plenty__ A fictional or imagined utopian place where there is an abundance of everything needed to survive and flourish.